RunzeCaoMk/sortMergeJoin/README.md

 This project is to design and implement Sort Merge Join for CurstyDB.

 ## Final writeup
-Please go to "writeup" folder for the final write up.
+Please go to "writeup" folder for the final write up including implementation details and benchmark results.

 ## Testing
 Testings are implemented in "join.rs" under "code/src/".
 To run those testing, you can simply run the testing "mod test".